-Financial market risk is partly mitigated by following a predominantly fixed income investment strategy designed to mitigate exposure to potential losses from movement in exchange rates, interest rates or inflation.
+Financial market risk is concerned with the loss resulting from adverse movements in the financial markets.
+The risks are partly mitigated by following a predominantly fixed income investment strategy designed to mitigate exposure to potential losses from movement in exchange rates, interest rates or inflation.
 The business has a low appetite for market risk and as such there is a requirement to hold only high grade fixed income investments with a minimum average portfolio credit quality of 'AA-', cash and high quality short term instruments.
-ASML may also invest in listed, highly diversified collective investment schemes, absolute return funds and funds of hedge funds, which serve to mitigate the impact of movements in the wider investment market.
-Allocations to the absolute return funds are currently restricted to a maximum of 20% of the syndicate's assets under management and are reviewed regularly to ensure the syndicate's risk appetite budget is not exceeded.
+ASML may also invest in listed, highly diversified collective investment schemes, absolute return funds or funds of hedge funds, which serve to mitigate the impact of movements in the wider investment market.
 ASML also periodically seeks to match assets with liabilities in the syndicate's principal reporting currencies to the extent that funds permit.